 Pros of using larger tires

-Help increase the overall height of the truck and help you have a better view of the road ahead you are going.
+- Help increase the overall height of the truck and help you have a better view of the road ahead of you are going.

-Improve your towing stability because larger tires have greater road contact area.
+- Improve your towing stability because larger tires have a greater road contact area.

 Cons of using larger tires

-Speedometer and odometer will give you lower numbers than your actual speed and distance.
-Because, because the speedometer is based on the rotation speed of the wheel and only checks the full rotation and calculates the speed and distance based on stock standard size tires.
+- The speedometer and odometer will give you lower numbers than your actual speed and distance.
+Because, because the speedometer is based on the rotation speed of the wheel and only checks the full rotation and calculates the speed and distance based on stock standard-size tires.